StefanoTavonatti/SvgToPNG/README.md

-SvgToPng is a piece software that can help a developer to create icons for an Android project.
+﻿SvgToPng is a piece software that can help a developer to create icons for an Android project.
 This software takes as input a SVG image file, creates a series of PNG image with the right size and puts it in the corrects folders.

 **Install**